fin-hypergrid/core/README.md

 * [Feature List](https://github.com/openfin/fin-hypergrid#feature-list)

 # Getting Started
-Use the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) to install an openfin startup link and see the demo running on your desktop.
+Use the [Hypergrid OpenFin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) to install an openfin startup link and see the demo running on your desktop.
 You can also see a few demos..

 * [main demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html) - the main demo using some paper-elements, showing off all the current behaviors
-* [json standalone](http://openfin.github.io/example-fin-hypergrid-behavior-json/) - a side project demonstrating a fin-hypergrid use case of a standalone json behaviour
+* [JSON standalone](http://openfin.github.io/example-fin-hypergrid-behavior-json/) - a side project demonstrating a fin-hypergrid use case of a standalone JSON behavior
 * [simple standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/standalone.html) - the simplest example of just a standalone fin-hypergrid with default behavior
-* [styled standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/tt.html) - a slightly more sophisticated styled example of a standalone fin-hypergrid with a json behavior
+* [styled standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/tt.html) - a slightly more sophisticated styled example of a standalone fin-hypergrid with a JSON behavior
 * [jquery partials](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/partialtest.html) - an example using jquery dynamic partial loading
 * [multi window snap and dock example](https://dl.openfin.co/services/download?fileName=hypergrid-snap-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/hypergrid-snap.json)

 # Recent
-* [HiDPI](http://www.html5rocks.com/en/tutorials/canvas/hidpi/) mode is now enabled by default and is no longer an attribute but a json startup config property.
+* [HiDPI](http://www.html5rocks.com/en/tutorials/canvas/hidpi/) mode is now enabled by default and is no longer an attribute but a JSON startup config property.
 The performance issue witnessed in chrome browsers seems to have been fixed.

 # Pluggable Grid Behaviors
 The design makes no assumptions about the data you wish to view which